 - Helen Woolf – Assistant Headteacher and SENCO (Special Educational Needs Co-ordinator)

 Occasionally, you will see other members of staff working in the Nursery.
 Their roles include supporting children who have English as an additional language, completing work experience placements, undergoing a vital part of their Initial Teacher Training or taking over the role of a staff member who may be out on training or other work related activities.

-View our most recent Topic Web here: Topic Web- Autumn 2- Nursery- Celebrations
+View our most recent Topic Web here: Topic Web- Spring 1- Nursery- Traditional Tales